Skip to main content

 Junior Board of Directors

-Oconee State Bank’s Junior Board of Directors is stronger than ever, with a record number of student applications this year!
-Composed of outstanding high school students from across Oconee County, these Junior Directors have been nominated by teachers and selected by their schools for their leadership, academic excellence, and community involvement.
-Their achievements are truly remarkable, and they are already making a meaningful impact in their schools and beyond.
+Oconee State Bank’s Junior Board of Directors continues to grow in strength and impact.
+Composed of outstanding high school students from across Oconee County, these Junior Directors are selected by their schools for their leadership, academic excellence, and commitment to serving others.
+Their achievements are truly remarkable, and they are already making a meaningful difference in their schools and communities.

-At Oconee State Bank, we are honored to invest in the next generation of leaders through financial education and mentorship.
-As we look to the future, our vision is to expand the Junior Board program across all the markets we serve, ensuring even more students have access to this transformative experience.
+At Oconee State Bank, we are honored to invest in the next generation of leaders through financial education, mentorship, and real-world leadership experiences.
+As we look ahead, our vision is to thoughtfully expand the Junior Board program across the markets we serve, creating even more opportunities for students to engage, grow, and lead.

-Congratulations to this year’s Junior Directors—we can’t wait to see the impact you’ll make in 2025 and beyond!
+Congratulations to this year’s Junior Directors — we are excited to support the impact you will make in 2026 and beyond.

 Oconee County High School